Elective Options

 Accounting Courses

-Description: Examination of accounting and financial reporting principles for nonprofit entities including state and local governmental units, colleges, hospitals, and other nonprofit organizations.
+Description: An advanced examination of accounting and financial reporting principles for nonprofit entities including state and local governmental units, colleges, hospitals, and other nonprofit organizations.
+Research exercises in the area of non-profit entity accounting is required.

 Prerequisites: Graduate standing